CREWS/SWFP-Southeast Asia Training Desk and Study Visit for Forecasters of Cambodia (Hanoi, 19 – 23 May 2025)

 WMO SWFDP Training Workshop, Hanoi, 16-20 December 2019

 Mr WOO Wang-chun, Acting Senior Scientific Officer of the Hong Kong Observatory (HKO), visited Hanoi, Vietnam during 16-20 December 2019 to serve as an expert lecturer of the training workshop under the “Severe Weather Forecasting Demonstration Project” (SWFDP) – Regional Subproject for Southeast Asia on severe weather forecasting of the World Meteorological Organization (WMO).
 During the event, techniques on rainfall and severe weather nowcasting were shared with participants.
-Training material can be found below.

 WMO VCP Workshop, Hong Kong, 3-6 December 2019

 The Hong Kong Observatory organized a training workshop entitled “Nowcasting, Seamless Forecasting and Warning Services” under the Voluntary Cooperation Programme (VCP) of the World Meteorological Organization (WMO) during 3-6 December 2019.
 Topics on satellite nowcasting, SWIRLS nowcasting system, the Common Alerting Protocol (CAP) and impact-based weather warning and forecast service were covered.
 A total of 16 trainees from Curaçao and Sint Maarten; Egypt; Indonesia; Jordan; Lao People’s Democratic Republic; Macao, China; Madagascar; Maldives; Peru; the Philippines; Samoa; Saudi Arabia; Sri Lanka; Tajikistan; Thailand and Uzbekistan participated in this workshop.
 They were shared with the experiences in the utilization of radar and satellite-based nowcasting products; and the installation and operation of the community version of SWIRLS nowcasting system.
-Training materials of the workshop can be found below.

 Mr CM Shun, Director of the Hong Kong Observatory (front row, fourth from left) taking a photo with the lecturers and participants of the workshop.